igorkll/esp32_opencomputers/README.md

 ## additional functions (device component)
 * device.print(...) - alias to standard print in lua. it is needed to output information to the debugging console
 * device.setTime(now:number) - sets a new RTC time
+* device.getInternalDiskAddress():string - returns the address of the device's internal disk (regardless of where the boot is from)

 ## available components
 * device (this component is added by the emulator, it contains the emulator API)